mirror-shades/tamerlane-chess/README.md

 ## Compiling

 The game is compiled using SFML 2.6.1 built on minGW 13.1.0.
+All dependancies are included with the source code and no dependancy installation should be necessary.
+Currently there is only a Windows build.

 There is a batch file to compile the game in the root directory called `run.bat`.